Valentina Shevchenko: Other ventures

 Shevchenko has been regularly competing in the IPSC, IDPA, and 3-Gun pistol shooting competitions since 2010.
 She began her firearms training in 2006 under the guidance of her coach Pavel Fedotov, a veteran of the Soviet army.

-Shevchenko is featured as a playable character in the video games EA Sports UFC 2, EA Sports UFC 3, and EA Sports UFC 4.
+Shevchenko is featured as a playable character in the video games EA Sports UFC 2, EA Sports UFC 3, EA Sports UFC 4, and EA Sports UFC 5..
+She is one of two cover athletes for EA Sports UFC 5; the other being mma fighter Alexander Volkanovski.

-Shevchenko appears in the Netflix sports film Bruised starring Halle Berry, in which she plays the role of Lucia "Lady Killer" Chavez, an Argentinian MMA champion and the main rival of Berry's character, Jackie Justice.
+Shevchenko appears in the 2020 Netflix sports drama Bruised directed by and starring Halle Berry, in which Shevchenko plays the role of Lucia "Lady Killer" Chavez, an Argentinian MMA champion and the main rival of Berry's character, Jackie Justice.

 Together with Berry, Shevchenko was featured on the digital cover of the December 2021 issue for Women's Health magazine.